dmpe/shiny/README.md

 * Major: Dropped IE8, IE9, and iOS 6 support. v4 is now only IE10+ and iOS 7+.
 For sites needing either of those, use v3.
 * Major: Dropped icons from Bootstrap.
 Only font-awesome icons are included in Shiny and supported.

+**See this BUGs for** current BS4 status: <https://github.com/rstudio/shiny/issues/1604> and <https://github.com/rstudio/shiny/issues/1655>

 ## Features

 * Build useful web applications with only a few lines of code&mdash;no JavaScript required.